Call for a Free Estimate (704) 289-7792

 Don’t Do It Yourself

 A lot of people might be tempted to try to install a sub-panel themselves.
 It doesn’t seem that hard, and there are articles for everything to guide you.
 However, attempting this could have serious consequences.
-Installation by a non-professional could lead to risks for electrical hazards, shock, or worse.
-Call the experts at LiveWire if you want to figure out if you should install a sub-panel, and where would be the best place to put it.
+The cost to install a sub panel in basements (or elsewhere in your home) is around $2500.
+Installation by a non-professional could lead to risks of electrical hazards, shock, or worse.
+Avoid taking the risk and call the experts at LiveWire if you want to figure out if you should install a sub-panel, and where would be the best place to put it.
 Let us use our experience to help you.
 Call us today!

 Contact Us